What is an Uncontested Divorce?

 If you and your spouse can agree on all divorce-related issues without the need to go to trial, an uncontested divorce is likely your best option.
 There are many advantages to an uncontested divorce and a few disadvantages.

-In general, an uncontested divorce can result when you and your spouse agree on important issues such as child custody, child or spousal support, division of assets, and division of debts.
+In general, an uncontested divorce means you and your spouse agree on important issues such as child custody, child or spousal support, division of assets, and division of debts.
 Instead of going through a prolonged divorce trial, you can simply file your paperwork, submit your signed settlement agreement, and wait for court approval.

-While an uncontested divorce is less complex than a contested divorce, it is still advisable to hire a divorce lawyer in your area.
+While an uncontested divorce is less complex than a contested divorce, it is still advisable to hire a divorce lawyer.
 They can help to draft and/or review your settlement agreement to ensure that you are protected and the agreement is fair.
+We can connect you today with a local divorce lawyer to understand your best options.

 Learn more about uncontested divorces below.